lightning/bolts/03-transactions.md

 * The offered HTLC of 5000 satoshis is above 546 + 3315 and results in:
   * an output of 5000 satoshi in the commitment transaction
-  * a HTLC-timeout transaction of 5000 - 3145 satoshis that spends this output
+  * an HTLC-timeout transaction of 5000 - 3145 satoshis that spends this output
   * `weight` increases to 896

 * The offered HTLC of 1000 satoshis is below 546 + 3315 so is trimmed.

 * The received HTLC of 7000 satoshis is above 546 + 3590 and results in:
   * an output of 7000 satoshi in the commitment transaction
-  * a HTLC-success transaction of 7000 - 3590 satoshis that spends this output
+  * an HTLC-success transaction of 7000 - 3590 satoshis that spends this output
   * `weight` increases to 1068

 * The received HTLC of 800 satoshis is below 546 + 3515 so is trimmed.